Brightscout/mattermost-test-management/data/test-cases/plugins/jira/jira-server/jira-assign/Assign_user.md

 ---
 # (Required) Ensure all values are filled up
-name: "Assignee a user to a jira issue through slash command."
+name: "Assign a Jira issue to a user through slash command."
 status: Active
 priority: Normal
 folder: Jira-assign